 Mandatory vaccinations rolled out?

-From 11 November CQC registered care homes will only be able to use staff to provide care who can produce evidence that they have had two doses of the Covid-19 vaccine (or are medically exempt).
+From 11 November CQC registered care homes will only be able to use staff to provide care who can produce evidence that they have had two doses of the COVID-19 vaccine (or are medically exempt).

-A 6-week consultation has been launched, closing on 22 October, which looks at whether the mandatory vaccinations should be required of all those in contact with patients and people receiving care, except those medically exempt.
+Meanwhile a 6-week consultation has been launched, closing on 22 October, which looks at whether the mandatory vaccinations should be required of all those in contact with patients and people receiving care, except those medically exempt.

-The government states that about 92% of NHS trust staff have received one Covid vaccine, with 88% of staff having received both doses.
+The government states that about 92% of NHS trust staff have received one COVID vaccine, with 88% of staff having received both doses.
 Data also shows that there is a variation in uptake between NHS trusts, with uptake rates varying from around 78% to 94% for both doses.

 The consultation also seeks views on whether flu vaccines should be a requirement for health and care workers.
-The government's introduction to the consultation states that recent research has shown that people infected with both flu and Covid-19 are more than twice as likely to die as someone with Covid-19 alone, and nearly six times more likely than those with neither flu nor Covid-19.
+The government's introduction to the consultation states that recent research has shown that people infected with both flu and COVID-19 are more than twice as likely to die as someone with COVID-19 alone, and nearly six times more likely than those with neither flu nor COVID-19.
 This is the rationale for considering both vaccines within the consultation.

 The consultation proposes that mandatory vaccination is extended to all that conduct a CQC activity.
 The remit of CQC regulated activities is extensive, and as well as covering health and social care settings, includes circumstances such as the management of supply of blood and blood-derived products, services in slimming clinics and family planning services.
 The consultation seeks views on any CQC regulated activities that should be excluded, i.e. where there is no in-person contact with a vulnerable person (an example given is medical advice that is provided remotely).